How to ensure optimum performance of miniature DPA mics for wireless

 Controlling the current through a FET is a little like squeezing a water hose: If you tighten the grip, less water passes.
 If you press it too hard, the water stops running (in FETs, it is called "cut-off mode").
 The simple FET-circuitry works relatively well if the cut-off mode is not reached.
 However, it has two disadvantages:

-1. The current through the FET – and by that the microphone's output – is not a completely linear function of the signal input.
+The current through the FET – the microphone's output – is not a completely linear function of the signal input.
 The result is a nonlinear dynamic range and some distortion.
-These non-linearity errors may vary in different brands and models.
+These non-linearity errors vary in different brands and models.
 Some manufacturers’ transmitters contain a built-in correction network for the linearization of the FET.
-Most transmitters do not.
+Most do not.

-3. Each microphone is trimmed to maximum performance and does not need a specific brand TX for better performance.
+- Each mic is trimmed to maximum performance and does not need a specific brand TX for better performance.

 Figure 3.
-Solution for DPA miniature microphones with CORE by DPA technology, ensuring a high degree of linearity and low distortion.
+Solution for DPA miniature microphones with CORE by DPA technology or CORE+, ensuring a high degree of linearity and low distortion.

 By miniaturizing the advanced electronic circuitry implemented in CORE by DPA technology, it can be contained even in the small 3 mm capsule housing of the subminiature microphones.